dev-yakuza/dev-yakuza.github.io/_posts/flutter/2021/2021-03-24-dart-variable/2021-03-24-dart-variable-en.md

 In this blog post, I will introduce how to use Dart basically, and how to use Variable in Dart.

+You can see the source code, that is introduced on this blog post, on the link below

+- GitHub: [https://github.com/dev-yakuza/study-flutter/tree/main/dart](https://github.com/dev-yakuza/study-flutter/tree/main/dart){:rel="nofollow noreferrer" target="_blank"}

 ## Development enviroment

 We need to install Flutter to develop the Dart on the local.
 See the previous blog post to intall the Flutter.